 While Belarus is a European country, your company should note that it’s not currently a member state of the European Union (EU).
 As a result, the country’s work visa requirements apply to the majority of foreign nationals, including those who are citizens of countries within the EU.
 That said, Belarus does have special agreements with certain countries — including the Russian Federation, Kyrgyzstan, Kazakhstan, and Armenia — that allow citizens to work in the country without a permit.

 When you choose to work with Globalization Partners, our team of global experts will ensure that your international expansion is as smooth as possible.
-To learn more about the process of getting Belarusian work permits or joining the Globalization Partners team, contact us today.
+To learn more about joining the Globalization Partners team, contact us today.